sghpjuikit/player/app/speech-recognition-whisper/README.md

 ```

 ###### Voice chat
-Use can speak without calling the assistant's name completely in `CHAT` mode.
+Use can speak without calling the assistant's name completely in chat mode.
-In this mode user is conversing with LLM, which requires LlmActor enabled and running.
+In this mode user is conversing with LLM, which requires `LlmActor` enabled and running.
 ```
 USR: System start covnersation
 SYS: Conversing...